What is the Difference Between Bend and Flexion?

 Have you been asked to both bend and flex your horse?

-We now understand that the illusion of this curvature is created by different parts of the horse, namely:
+We now understand that the illusion of the horse’s ability to conform to circles and turns is created by different parts of the horse, namely:

 However, by stimulating your horse’s intercostal muscles (the ones between the ribs) to contract (by applying your inside leg) your horse is able to pull the ribs on the inside of the curve closer together, and spread the ones on the outside further apart, creating what we call ‘bend in the body’.